Karunya-Muddana/Native/README.md

 container, searches your knowledge base, drives a real browser, and writes the Word, Excel and PowerPoint files you actually have to hand over.

-The models come from whichever free tiers you have keys for — Groq, Gemini, OpenRouter, NVIDIA — with Ollama on your own machine at the end of every chain.
+The models come from whichever free tiers you have keys for (Groq, Gemini, OpenRouter, NVIDIA), with Ollama on your own machine at the end of every chain.
-When a free tier rate-limits, the run does not stop; it moves down the chain and keeps going.
-That is the whole design.
+When a free tier rate-limits, the run does not stop.
+It moves down the chain and keeps going.

 <p align="center">
   <img src="docs/demo.gif" alt="One run end to end: a research question goes in, the agent plans, searches, writes a diagram to the workspace and opens it" width="900">